What Is a SOC?

 A modern SOC (whether internal or outsourced) delivers:

-• Integration with tools like Microsoft Intune or Microsoft 365
+Integration: Seamless connection with tools like Microsoft Intune or Microsoft 365.

 For SMEs, working with an MSP that provides SOC-as-a-Service is often the most affordable and scalable solution.